unitycontainer/documentation/tutorials/diagnostic.md

 container.EnableDebugDiagnostic();
 ```

+the extension is enabled only calling method is compiled with `DEBUG` symbol defined (compile in Debug mode).

 > [!IMPORTANT]
 > Extension methods will not work on [IUnityContainer](xref:Unity.IUnityContainer) interface.
 It is only available on the UnityContainer itself.